Invasive plant and tree identifiers needed

 Arkansans’ participation and contributions are of great value in protecting Arkansas forests and its resources.
 All observations will be verified and compiled into a shareable map.
 By using the iNaturalist app, you can check on how your observations are being used.

 Participants will need a smartphone with internet access to a free app.
-If you are interested, please download the iNaturalist free app and create an account.
+If you are interested, please download the iNaturalist free app (iPhone link and Android link) and create an account.
 Once registered, start logging observations and associate them with project "Invasive Plants of The Natural State" at https://www.inaturalist.org/projects/invasive-plants-of-the-natural-state.

 Alternatively, you can email locations and or photos of your observations to email@example.com, or physically mail it to: Arkansas Forest Resources Center, 110 University Court, Monticello AR 71656.